review/review.github.io/src/README.md

     * https://github.com/automat/controlkit.js
 - export button (change to icon)
 - shared material
+- arrow keys and other keyboard input
+- have camera move when object is far enough away

 Logger tasks:
 - add id to use in place of name for lookup in frames